-These past five years, and my life as a whole, have been a

-non-stop sequence of serendipitous experiences.
-True, not all these experiences have been happy ones; I've made many mistakes, hurt myself and others, and sometimes fallen very short of my own ideals.
-Regrets?
-Very few, actually: my mistakes have made me the person I am today, and without a doubt, that person is a much better one than the one who came here in Fall of '94.
+These past five years, and my life as a whole, have been a nonstop sequence of serendipitous experiences.
+True, not all these experiences have been happy ones; I've made many mistakes, hurt myself and others, and sometimes fallen very short of my me the person I am today, and without a doubt, that person is a much better one than the one who came here in Fall of '94.